Table of Contents

 - Rise in blood pressure

 - Extensor plantar response on the side of the lesion

 Cerebral edema is the most common cause of death in patients with acute ischemic stroke.
-Patients with acute ischemic stroke typically have cytotoxic cerebral edema in the earlier stages but they later develop vasogenic edema due to blood-brain-barrier disruption.
+Patients with acute ischemic stroke typically have cytotoxic cerebral edema in the earlier stages but later develop vasogenic edema due to blood-brain-barrier disruption.

 Diagnostic Workup for Cerebral Edema

-A brain computed tomography scan is an excellent imaging modality for the evaluation and exclusion of acute brain pathologies including cerebral edema.
+A brain computed tomography scan is an excellent imaging modality for the evaluation and exclusion of acute brain pathologies, including cerebral edema.
 Brain edema appears as an area of low density on unenhanced computed tomography scans of the brain.

 Medical Treatment of Cerebral Edema

 While our understanding of cerebral edema and its pathogenesis have expanded dramatically in the last decade, treatment options are still limited.

 Osmotic therapy is the mainstay of treatment for cerebral edema.
 Osmotic therapy aims to decrease brain bulk and water content via osmodiuresis.

 - Draw water out of the brain